 Of course, there are success stories with many, many sales (Stardew Valley, Celeste, Crypt of the Necrodancer, Graveyard Keeper, etc.) and the thrive for creativity is what keeps hope alive for the majority of Indies without potential hits in their pockets.

 No, seriously.
 If you are committing to do this fulltime (kudos if you manage to do it while sustaining yourself and your family with a fulltime job), you’ll have to start practicing the ‘company first’ mentality.
 Pure capitalism and survival of the fittest.
 Unlike Doctor Strange, you are in no position to bargain.

 Remember the $30 000 USD referenced earlier?
 Now, one might say ‘alright, that ain’t too bad for sustaining myself until I begin to grow’.
-Isn't it though?
+Is it though?
 Did you do the math for your specific case?
 30% Steam cut.
-Add VAT (approximately 20%) for the various gamers and their countries, Steam sells your game to.
+Add VAT (approximately 20%) for the various gamers and their countries Steam sells your game to.
 You are now down to 60%.
 What about your local laws?
-In my case, that’s another 10% flat rate, getting you down to at most 54%.
+In my case, that’s another 10% flat rate, getting you down to something like 54%.
 And that, my friend, is just the tip of the iceberg.

 So how do we make it work?

 As a mathematician I had to sit down and think of how to crack this problem.
 Seeking the truth begins with analysis and data.
 If you are going to pour full-time hours into this endeavor alongside fellow contractors or partners, it’s time to sit down and develop a business plan.